midjourney/docs/README.md

 `--hd` Uses a different algorithm that’s potentially better for larger images, but with less consistent composition.
 Best for abstract and landscape prompts.

-`--stop` — Stop the generation at an earlier percentage.
+`--stop` Stop the generation at an earlier percentage.
 Must be between 10-100

-`--uplight` — Use "light" upscaler for subsequent upscales.
-Results are then closer to the original image
+`--uplight` Use "light" upscaler for subsequent upscales.
+Results are then closer to the original image (less detail added during upscale)

-`--sameseed` — Set the same seed across all images of the resulting grid
+`--sameseed` Sets the same seed across all images of the resulting grid

-`--aspect` - Set a desired aspect ratio, instead of manually setting height and width with `--h` and `--w`.
+`--aspect` Sets a desired aspect ratio, instead of manually setting height and width with `--h` and `--w`.
 Try `--aspect 16:9` for example, to get a 16:9 aspect ratio (~448x256).
 (Shortcut `--ar`.)

 **Size shortcuts**